kyungw00k/URLBroadcasterProject/README.md

 What is URL Broadcaster?
 ----

-Don't type URL every single device!
+Don't type URL every single device!<br />
 Make easy to send a URL to the mobile devices. :D

 If you still don't get it, [see the demo](http://vimeo.com/35988619 "Demo")